Beautiful, stunning, peaceful. All these come to mind when we think about Yarrangobilly River Campground or Yarrangobilly Village as it’s also known.

 If I’ve missed anything, please let me know.

-** I’m not affiliated with, paid by or anything like that, i just use the app and like it.
+** I’m not affiliated with or paid by NSW National Park or anything like that, i just use the app and like it.

 We left Ezzy’s Crossing and stopped Visitor Centre at Warialda, and the lady there suggested we head to Crank Rock before heading to Kwiambal National Park.
 I had seen the Cranky Rock pamphlet but given how dry it was we weren’t really expecting to see any water, however the VC lady indicated the water is spring fed so there is usually water there.
 This changed our minds and off to Cranky Rock we headed.